slimandslam/schwab-client-js/examples/algo-trading/README.md

 ## stocklist.js

 `stocklist.js` generates a giant list of stock symbols with accompanying statistical data.
 To use it, you need to get a free account at [Alpaca](https://alpaca.markets).
-Add your Alpaca keys to the usual `.env` file:
+[Note: only `StockList()` requires an Alpaca account.
+All other functions just use the Schwab API only] Add your Alpaca keys to the usual `.env` file:

 ```
 APCA_API_KEY_ID=PKOXXXXXX93JL